Peopling of Thailand: Tai ethnic fusion

-Over the centuries, the Tai intermarried and absorbed many of the other populations who co-inhabited and/or politically occupied the region, particularly populations of Mon–Khmer, Burmese, and Chinese descent.
+Over the centuries, the Tai intermarried and absorbed many of the other populations who shared the region or held political power in it, particularly populations of Mon–Khmer, Burmese, and Chinese descent.
 This fusion of ethnicity has led to considerable genetic diversity in the modern Thai people, and has resulted in a Tai population that differs in culture, language, and apparel from the Tai ethnic groups who remained in China.
 Many of the individual Tai ethnic groups have assumed a common Thai identity and have adopted Thai cultural norms.

 Individual Tai ethnic groups in Thailand

-There are presently more than 30 distinct Tai ethnic groups in Thailand, contributing nearly 85 percent of the nation's population.
+There are more than 30 distinct Tai ethnic groups in Thailand, contributing nearly 85 percent of the nation's population.
 The genetic stratification of the ethnic clades of the Tai ethnicity is an ongoing topic of debate among linguists and other social scientists.

-Continuous diverse Chinese immigration from the 13th century
+Chinese immigration from the 13th century

 The history of Chinese immigration to Thailand dates back many centuries, and the specific Chinese ethnic groups which made their way to Thailand are numerous, although there is a greater concentration of Chinese from the southern provinces due to their geographic proximity to Thailand.
 The Chinese are part of the greater Sino-Tibetan ethnicity which also includes the Tibeto-Burmans.
 The Chinese immigrants were largely able to merge into the predominant Tai culture, and have contributed significantly to the economy and infrastructure of Thailand over the years.